Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 1600
 Updated Database
 Reviewed updated Database in sql server

+1637
+Created new folder in .DataAccess named Respository and IRepository and modiified the code accordingly